YannGou/CCBounce/README.md

 # CCBounce
-This is a piece of C++ code to Calculate Bounce action and tunneling temperature in a conformal model.
+This is a piece of C++ code to Calculate Bounce action and tunneling temperature in cosmological first-order phase transition scenarios.

 # Requirements